Skip To Content

 About Teflon™ Coatings

 Teflon™ PTFE fluoropolymer resin was first discovered in 1938 by chemist Roy Plunkett.
-Since that time Chemours has developed a versatile line of industrial coatings that carry the Teflon™ trademark.
+Since that time, Chemours has developed a versatile line of industrial coatings that carry the Teflon™ trademark.
 Teflon™ industrial coatings have gained acceptance in a wide range of applications.
-Many Teflon™ coatings are FDA compliant and can be used for food contact applications.
+Many Teflon™ coatings are FDA-compliant and can be used for Teflon coating food industry applications.

 Non-Stick